-I’ve been loving all the plaster dipped flowers across the web.
+I’ve been loving all the plaster of Paris flowers across the web.
 They have such an ethereal and dreamlike look to them.
 Building on the process, I took it a step further and turned the plaster-ed flowers into votives.
 Dainty and functional.

 Plaster is a fun medium to work in.
 A liquid become a solid in a few short minutes and you get to decide how to form it.
 For dipping, the plaster coats the petals, freezing them in creamy white loveliness.
 With the stamina of the plastic flower, the votives appear fragile but aren’t so.

-The coated flowers are still ethereal and dreamlike and now, with the addition of a candle, rather romantic.
+The coated plaster of Paris flowers are still ethereal and dreamlike and now, with the addition of a candle, rather romantic.
 Gather a few for a shelf in a living room, or on a bedroom mantle.

 I think a collection of these would make a gorgeous centerpiece for a dinner party — or even as wedding decor!

 Supplies for your Plaster of Paris Flowers Votives:

 -bucket to mix – best shape is something that is more tall than wide